-Ken has appeared on major news outlets to explain complicated legal issues.
-He has spoken to CNBC, The National Law Journal, The Recorder, and Product Liability Law360, as well as various trade publications.
-He writes articles on computer and technology law, and often speaks to bar associations and other groups about computer crime, electronic discovery, and consumer arbitration clauses.
+Ken has appeared on major news outlets to discuss a range of legal issues.
+He has spoken to CNBC, the National Law Journal, The Recorder, and Law360, as well as various trade publications.

 University of Wisconsin, 1986, B.A.

-U.S. District Courts for the Northern and Southern Districts of Illinois
+US District Court for the Southern District of Illinois

 Awards and Affiliations

 Member, Practice Group of the Year, Competition, Law360 (2017, 2021)

 Recommended, Dispute resolution - Financial services - litigation, The Legal 500 US (2017, 2018, 2022, 2023)

 Recommended, Dispute resolution - General commercial disputes, The Legal 500 US (2017)